How to Rid and Prevent Underarm Stains

 Prevent Underarm Stains

-This time put the Aspirin away a bust out some baby powder.
+This time put the Aspirin away a bust out some .
 Take your new-looking, clean, white shirt and sprinkle a little baby powder into the underarms.
 Give it a once over with a hot iron.
 You’ll smell baby soft and the baby powder will prevent any sweat or oil from soaking into the fabric.
 I think I’m going to go whiten the rest of my shirts now.
 Let me know how you keep your whites white!

 Photo Credit: